ameernormie/ameernormie/README.md

 ### Hi there 👋

+- 🔭 I’m currently working as a full stack developer.
+Producing solutions in Node.js, Go and Postgres.
-- 🔭 I’m currently working on Hybrid apps in React Native.
-I am also developing web solutions in React.
+- 🔭 In the past I have worked on Hybrid apps in React Native.
+I have also developed web solutions in React.
 - 🌱 I’m currently learning Rust and systems architecture.
 I love Rust.
 - 👯 I’m looking to collaborate on new and exciting projects in Javascript and Rust.
 I especially want to contribute in Rust so that I can get into my lifelong intereset of embedded systems.
 - 💬 Ask me about anything programming related.
 I can help you understand Javascript and it's core features.
 I also teach Javascript to my friends.